telliott99/genealogy/g5/thompson_fletcher_fowler.md

 Sibs: see mother [Dinelah Huff](../g6/dinelah_huff.md).

 Spent the Civil War in California.
 Wylie was born in California.
-Charles was sheriff in Santa Cruz, AZ and chief of police in Nogales, AZ, which is probably not a coincidence.
+Charles was sheriff in Santa Cruz, AZ and Chief of Police in Nogales, AZ.
+It is likely not a coincidence that [my mother](jean_francis_foster.md) was born in Nogales.

 Sources: